-Public Spaces in Kampala Uganda
+Public Spaces in Kampala, Uganda

-HealthBridge, along with our local partner, Advocates for Public Spaces, have conducted two studies to determine the availability and quality of parks and informal spaces for active recreation in the capital city Kampala.
-The study reports recommended the need for a public dialogue on how to improve the infrastructure for active recreation and consequently the health and quality of life for the city residents.
+HealthBridge, along with our local partner Advocates for Public Spaces (APS), conducted two studies to determine the availability and quality of parks and informal spaces for active recreation in Uganda's capital city, Kampala.
+The studies recommended a public dialogue on how to improve the infrastructure for active recreation and consequently the health and quality of life for the city residents.

 - Advocates for Public Space

-- Increased number of organizations working and advocating for the improvement of the availability and quality of open spaces for active recreation in the city.
+- Increased number of organizations working and advocating for the improvement of the availability and quality of open spaces for active recreation in the city;

-- Increased number of policies that protect, preserve, develop, and maintain open spaces.
+- Increased number of policies that protect, preserve, develop and maintain open spaces;

-- Increased number of quality open spaces.
+- Increased number of quality open spaces;

 The two studies found that informal open spaces are critical components of residents' access to recreational space in the city.
 Unfortunately, our findings point to a shortage of open spaces in Kampala Capital City.